NetCoreTemplates/razor-press/MyApp/_pages/containers.md

 ### sh

-Similarly the **sh** container is ideal for displaying shell commands:
+Similarly the **sh** container is ideal for displaying and copying shell commands:

 #### Input